freelawproject/disclosure-extractor/README.rst

 It was built for use with Courtlistener.com.

 It uses image processing and OCRing to extract data on financial records.
-Additonal functionality estimates a Judge networth from the disclosures.
+Additional functionality estimates a judges' net worth from the disclosures.

 Further development is intended and all contributors, corrections and additions are welcome.